inigoconsulting/templer.dexterity/README.rst

 templer.dexterity provides a mechanism to quickly create Dexterity add-on skeletons.
 It also makes it easy to add new content types to an existing skeleton.
-New content types built with this tool will support round-trip elaboration with Dexterity's TTW schema editor.
+New content types built with this tool are easy to integrate with types you may have developed with Dexterity's TTW schema editor.

 This is a development tool.
 You should be familiar with Plone and buildout to use it.
 You should have already installed Dexterity in your Plone development